Qhax11/GAS_Template-for-SinglePlayer-2D/README.md

 It is particularly suitable for action-adventure, hack-and-slash, Souls-like, and roguelike genres, providing a strong base for developers to build upon.

-This is the gameplay video.
+This is the gameplay test video.
 Sorry for the low quality, you can check it out using this link: https://www.youtube.com/watch?v=71bsDGZbWys&ab_channel=%C5%9Eamil%C3%96zel

 https://github.com/user-attachments/assets/6ad81453-153e-4db1-8799-18257d7ed7d8